 Step-by-Step MAF Sensor Replacement

-Safety first: Disconnect the battery to prevent electrical shorts.
-Wear gloves and safety glasses.
+Disconnect the battery to prevent electrical shorts.
+Wear gloves and safety glasses before working in the engine bay.

-Locate the MAF sensor in the air intake assembly.
-Usually positioned between the air filter box and throttle body.
+Locate the MAF sensor in the air intake assembly, usually between the air filter housing and throttle body.

-Remove the sensor, inspect the O-ring.
-Lubricate lightly with silicone grease if needed.
+Remove the sensor and inspect the O-ring.
+Apply a light amount of silicone grease if needed.

-Install the new sensor in the same orientation.
-Torque screws to manufacturer specs (see table above).
+Install the new sensor in the correct orientation and tighten to manufacturer torque specifications.

 Troubleshooting Common MAF Sensor Problems